 - Know emergency numbers and other important numbers (i.e. nearest US Consulate).
 Whenever possible, carry a cell phone with pre-programmed emergency numbers.

 - Monitor available media, including news and government websites, and social networking sites (such as USAREUR AT’s Stay Safe) for information while traveling.

-- Use extra caution in risky areas such as hotel lobbies, nightclubs, and other public places where bombs may be placed.
+- Use extra caution in risky areas such as hotel lobbies, nightclubs, and other public places (i.e., sporting arena’s) where attacks may occur.
 Be aware of egress points in the event of an attack.